DCY1117/MangaQuick/README.md

 ### Prerequisites

-It's highly recommended to use a virtual environment for managing dependencies and isolating the project. `conda` is a great tool for this purpose:
+It's highly recommended to use a virtual environment for managing dependencies and isolating the project, `conda` is a great tool for this purpose:

 Create a new conda environment named 'MangaQuick' with Python 3.11
 ```bash